Key Takeaways:

 SOC 2+ HITRUST

-Through collaboration by HITRUST and the AICPA, a mapping between the two frameworks exists which maps the HITRUST CSF controls to SOC criteria for Security, Availability, and Confidentiality.
+Through collaboration by HITRUST and the AICPA, a mapping between the two frameworks exists which maps the HITRUST CSF controls to SOC criteria for Security, Availability, Integrity and Confidentiality.

 The scope for a HITRUST Assessment will be any system that stores or processes covered information.
 So, if your existing SOC scope does not cover all systems that process covered information, it may bring additional systems into scope.